joshbrassington/cc-exam-notes/domain-5-security-operations/notes.md

 2. **Internal / Confidential** - restricted to employees
 3. **Sensitive** - requires extra protection
 4. **Regulated / Highly Sensitive** - legally protected

+### Data Labeling

+- This is where you assign visual or metadata-based tags to indicate classification.
+- Helps employees and systems recognise and handle data appropriately.
+- Prevents any accidental data exposure.